 A chatbot that doesn’t understand their request or is incapable of doing more than spouting out company FAQs is likely to have abuse hurled at it on social media.
 Not the kind of publicity any company wants.

 Conversational AI allows you to deliver a far more intelligent and intuitive online experience.
 Instead of having command driven conversations, customers can ask for exactly what they want using their own words and terminology.
 Advanced capabilities allow call center chatbots to carry out a multitude of tasks on behalf of your customer, allowing them to resolve problems fast at their own convenience.

 But don’t forget not to waste your customers time.
 Make sure you explain beforehand what the bot can or can’t do if it only covers certain sectors of your business.

 6. Build a Contact Center Chatbot that is Conversational

 Customers want to be able to talk with technology as if it was a human, even though conversely, they’d prefer to know it was a machine.
-Your contact center chatbot needs to be able to understand multiple intents within a single sentence, while also being intelligent enough to ask for more information if required.
+Your contact center chatbot needs to have personality and be able to understand multiple intents within a single sentence, while also being intelligent enough to ask for more information if required.